Entropy on abelian groups

 \begin{definition} Let $G$ be an abelian group and $\f\in \End(G)$.
 An \emph{entropy support} of $(G,\f)$ is a countable $\f$-invariant subgroup $S$ of $G$ such that $h(\f\restriction_S)=h(\f)$. \end{definition}

-Clearly, every countable $\f$-invariant subgroup of $G$ containing an entropy support, will have the same property, that is, such a subgroup is not uniquely determined.
-In the sequel we denote by $\mathcal S(G,\f)$ the family of all entropy supports of the pair $(G,\f)$.
+Clearly, every countable $\f$-invariant subgroup of $G$ containing an entropy support of $(G,\phi)$ has the same property.
+This means that such a subgroup is not uniquely determined.
+The family ${\mathcal S}(G,\f)$ of all entropy supports of $(G,\f)$ is always non-empty:

-The next lemma shows that ${\mathcal S}(G,\f)$ is not empty, i.e., there exists at least one (and then infinitely many) of such subgroups.